 Changes are being proposed to the health care benefit for retirees of the Louisiana Conference.

-These changes are both needed and encouraged from experts in the healthcare field as well as a healthcare taskforce that was established and supported by the Office of Finance inside the Louisiana Conference and Bishop Cynthia Fierro Harvey.
+These changes are both needed and encouraged from experts in the healthcare field as well as a healthcare taskforce that was established and supported by the Conference Benefits office and Bishop Cynthia Fierro Harvey.
 The changes are detailed below in this web site and will be up for a vote in June at Annual Conference.

 The Louisiana Conference is thankful for each and every one of our clergy and their families who have faithfully served the Church for many years.
 You have surely earned our commitment to providing a life time health benefits offering for clergy and their spouses who retire with significant years of service to the Louisiana Conference.

 This commitment extends to make every effort to reduce costs without shifting costs to the retirees.